 Prior to August 17, 2020, the Company's non-management directors received an annual retainer of \$50,000 plus \$1,000 for each Board, Compensation Committee, Audit Committee, Nominating and Governance Committee, and Affiliate Transaction Committee meeting attended, whether by phone or in person.
 Chairs of each of the Audit, Compensation, and Affiliate Transaction Committee also received an additional \$10,000 per year.
-Effective as of August 17, 2020, and currently, the Company's non-management directors receive an annual retainer of \$50,000 plus a \$5,000 yearly meeting fee, which such yearly meeting fee represents the total compensation paid to non-management directors for all Board, Compensation Committee, Audit Committee, Nominating and Governance Committee each received an additional \$10,000 per year.
+Effective as of August 17, 2020, and currently, the Company's non-management directors receive an annual retainer of \$50,000 plus a \$5,000 yearly meeting fee, which such yearly meeting fee represents the total compensation paid to non-management directors for all Board, Compensation Committee, Audit Committee, Nominating and Governance Committee, and Affiliate Transaction Committee meetings held.
+Chairs of each of the Compensation Committee and the Nominating and Governance Committee each received an additional \$10,000 per year, and the Chair of the Audit Committee receives an additional \$15,000 per year.
 In addition, during the fiscal year ended February 28, 2021, the Company's non-management directors each received a one-time grant of 10,000 Restricted Stock Units, which were granted pursuant to the Company's 2014 Omnibus Equity Incentive Plan.